JustL/ceph_hw_feature/README.md

 # ceph_hw_feature
-Some hardware-specific ceatures for Ceph
+Some hardware-specific features for Ceph Storage